balopez83/One-Mix-3-Hackintosh/README.md

 - Full hardware graphics acceleration (macOS Sierra Only)(High Sierra, Mojave, and Catalina not yet working)
 - Built-in speakers
 - Bluetooth
-- Battery reading and charging recognition
+- Battery reading and charging recognition (EFI v1,2, and 3 only)
 - Both USB-A 2.0 and the USB-C port
 - CPU Temperature and voltage/wattage reading

 ## Non-Functional or Limited Funtion

-- Sleep mode (WIP)
+- Sleep mode (WIP, mostly working in EFI v4, 5, and 6)
 - Shutdown & Restart (hangs at black screen, should be a simple fix, WIP)(Sierra issue only)
 - Built-in microSD card reader (unless used as an installer or if you for some reason installed macOS on it)
 - Power Management (this is not fully functional yet though is working well enough for now, WIP)
 - USB-3.0 (temporarily functioning with USB limit patch, I will work on an SSDT patch for all OS versions later.
 WIP)
-- Touch Screen (I2C controller, there may be a possibility of getting this to work with 'voodooI2c.kext(s)' but this will need to be worked on after all other components fully enabled on macOS)
+- Touch Screen (I2C controller.
+This will work with 'voodooI2c.kext(s)' but this will need to be worked on after all other components fully enabled on macOS.
+I was able to get touch working partially on macOS Sierra for a few minutes but will require additional work.
+This will also require USB ports to be set up porperly)

 ## Likely never to work

 - Fingerprint sensor
 - Rotation of Clover boot menu (pretty sure this can't happen unless the developer adds this as a feature)

-## To-Do
+## To-Do (No longer working on this project)
 1. Fix items above with limited or no functionality
 2. Fix remaining errors in the DVMT and SSDT patches
-3. Fix graphics acceleration in Mojave and Catalina (URGENT)
+3. Fix graphics acceleration in Mojave and Catalina
 4. Fix Power Management and Screen Sleep
-5. Fix Clover boot menu rotation (likely need to wait for this feature to be added if ever)
-6. Create simplified install and set up process with simplified quick start guide.

 ## How to Hackintosh your One-Mix: